Lattice Boltzmann Method for Electromagnetic Wave Scattering: Results and Discussion

-Canonical geometries such as spheres and circular cylinders admit exact analytical solutions, but many physically relevant scatterers exhibit sharp-edged features and faceted surfaces.
+Canonical geometries such as spheres and 2D circular cylinders admit exact analytical solutions, but many physically relevant scatterers exhibit sharp-edged features and faceted surfaces.
 A particularly important example is the regular hexagonal cylinder, long recognized as a simplified model for atmospheric ice crystals.
 The presence of flat facets and corners gives rise to strong diffraction and localized field enhancements, making the hexagon a demanding test case for numerical solvers.

 We consider a regular hexagonal dielectric cylinder illuminated by a plane wave incident normal to its axis.
-Both transverse electric (TE$^z$) and transverse magnetic (TM$^z$) polarizations are analyzed.
-The SWs ($\sigma_{2D}$) are computed using both the LBM and the DMF developed by Rother and Schmidt~\cite{rother1997discretized}, which provides a rigorous semi-analytical reference for non-circular cylinders.
+Both transverse electric (TE) and transverse magnetic (TM) polarizations are analyzed.
 The dielectric constant of the cylinder is taken as $\varepsilon_r = 1.721$, corresponding to that of ice at visible wavelengths~\cite{liou2016light}.

-Figure~\ref{fig:hexagon} summarizes the results.
-The top row shows snapshots of the real part of the total electric field for TM$^z$ polarization at $a/\lambda = 1/10, 1,$ and $10$, obtained from LBM simulations.
-The middle and bottom rows compare the normalized SWs ($\sigma_{2D}/\lambda$) for TM$^z$ and TE$^z$ polarizations, respectively.
-Across all cases, LBM predictions exhibit excellent agreement with the DMF benchmarks.
+Figure~\ref{fig:hexagon} shows representative snapshots of the real part of the total electric field obtained from LBM simulations for TM polarization at $a/\lambda = 0.1$, $1$, and $10$.
+The field distributions illustrate the complex scattering patterns generated by the faceted geometry of the hexagonal cylinder.

+The angular scattering intensity $|S(\theta)|^2$ computed using the LBM is compared with results obtained using the DMF developed by Rother and Schmidt~\cite{rother1997discretized}, implemented in-house based on their formulation.
+Figures~\ref{fig:hexagon_TM} and~\ref{fig:hexagon_TE} present the comparisons for TM and TE polarizations, respectively, together with the corresponding normalized absolute errors.

+For $a/\lambda = 0.1$, the normalized absolute error remains below $10^{-2}$ for both TM and TE polarizations.
+For $a/\lambda = 1$ and $10$, the error is mostly below $10^{-3}$, with larger deviations confined to the forward-scattering region where the angular scattering intensity attains its highest values.
+A quantitative comparison is provided in Table~\ref{table:dielectric_cylinder_hex_RMS}, where the normalized RMS error remains below $8 \times 10^{-3}$ for all cases.